WeihanLi/EntityFramework.DbDescriptionHelper/README.md

 ### Todo
 What will be done in the release V1.0

-- [ ] GetTableName automatically
+- [ ] Get table name automatically
-- [ ] Mysql database description initlizer
+- [ ] Get column name automatically

 ### Contact